tringuyen1204/tri-tailor-shop/README.md

 # tri-tailor-shop

 This is a demo of a tailor shop in a 2D simulation game world.
 The demo is an 96-hour interview test from a game studio.
+You can check the game in "ReadyToPlay.zip", just decompress it and run .exe file

 ## Controls
 - AWSD or Arrow Keys : move character around